TheDelali/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4-hello - This creates an empty file hello.
 5-execute - This adds execute permission to the owner of the file hello.
 6-multiple_permissions -This adds execute permission to the owner and the group, and read permission to other users.
+7-everybody - This adds execution permision to the owner, group owner and other users, the file hello.